Register a New Candidate

 Applicable examination fees and registration-related fees are assessed with form filings submitted through CRD.
 Non-FINRA firm candidates will be assessed fees for their qualification exams at the time of enrollment request.

 FINRA, in exceptional cases, may waive qualification examinations and accept other standards as evidence of an applicant’s qualification for registration.
-Waiver requests must be filed electronically via the Firm Gateway.
+Waiver requests must be filed electronically via the FINRA Gateway.

 Withdrawing an Individual Application (Form U5)

 To voluntarily withdraw a Form U4 application filed on behalf of a registered individual, an Applicant (and member firm) should file Form U5 (the Uniform Termination Notice for Securities Industry Registration) electronically to CRD.
 A filing fee will be deducted from the firm's CRD account once filed.
 See Article V, Section 3 of FINRA By-Laws regarding the member firm's obligation to notify FINRA and the associated person of the termination, and the continuing obligation of the member firm to update the Form U5 after termination.